Article

-To help you attract and retain a diverse workforce, we’re going to run down ten proven diversity recruiting solutions and strategies that you can introduce right now to bring you all the benefits of employing a diverse workforce.
-First, though, what is diversity in hiring and why does it matter?
+To help you attract and retain a diverse workforce, we’ll explore 11 proven diversity recruiting strategies you can implement today to experience the full range of benefits.
+But first, let’s define diversity in recruiting and why it’s crucial.

 What is Diversity Recruiting?